jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Noetherian rings and modules.md

 Let $A$ be a ring.

 It turns out that almost every example of an affine scheme we have seen so far is the spectrum of a Noetherian ring.
-Noetherian rings generalise [[Abstract algebra --- math-171/notes/Factorisation in special rings#_definition _ principal ideal domain|principal ideal domains]] in the following sense — in a PID any increasing chain of ideals stabilises (see the [[Abstract algebra --- math-171/notes/Factorisation in special rings#_theorem _ Every PID is a UFD|proof that PIDs are UFDs]]).
+Noetherian rings generalise [[Abstract algebra --- math-171/notes/Unique factorisation#_definition _ principal ideal domain|principal ideal domains]] in the following sense — in a PID any increasing chain of ideals stabilises (see the [[Abstract algebra --- math-171/notes/Unique factorisation#_theorem _ Every PID is a UFD|proof that PIDs are UFDs]]).
 Noetherian rings just have this property.

 ##### _definition:_ Noetherian rings